clr-cera/clr-cera/README.md

 ### Welcome!
 My name is Clara but you can call me clr! 👋

-I am a CS student at USP
+I am a CS undergraduate student at USP

 Currently developing a Scientific Initiation in CSAI detection